aarkue/OCPQ/README.md

 ## Development

-We use `cargo` and `npm`, so please ensure they are available by installing them (i.e., Rust and Node).
+We use `cargo` and `pnpm`, so please ensure they are available by installing them (i.e., Rust and Node).
-Then, install all dependencies (e.g., using `npm i` inside the `frontend` folder)
+Then, install all dependencies (e.g., using `pnpm i` inside the `frontend` folder)

-For the full-stack web application navigate to the `backend/web-server` folder and run `cargo run --release` to start the backend and navigate to the `frontend` folder and execute `npm run dev` to start the frontend.
+For the full-stack web application navigate to the `backend/web-server` folder and run `cargo run --release` to start the backend and navigate to the `frontend` folder and execute `pnpm run dev` to start the frontend.
 By default, the backend server is available at `http://localhost:3000` while the frontend is available at `http://localhost:5173/`.

 For the desktop application, tauri (https://tauri.app/) is used.
-To run the desktop application, simply run `npm run tauri dev -- --release` inside the `tauri` folder.
+To run the desktop application, simply run `pnpm run tauri dev -- --release` inside the `tauri` folder.

 Currently, there are few unnecessary warning messages in the output when running or building the frontend with vite.